Science as a Foundation for Policy: The Case of Fracking

-Written by James Saiers
+By James Saiers

 Solar power, wind energy, smart grids, and energy storage often command current discourse on energy innovation.
 Yet, none of these technologies has transformed the U.S. energy landscape to the degree of high-volume hydraulic fracturing (“fracking”).
 This energy extraction process is unlocking previously inaccessible crude oil and natural gas from underground reservoirs throughout the nation.
 Thanks to fracking, the forty-year decline in U.S. domestic crude oil production has reversed, and the United States pumped more crude oil in 2018 than ever before.
 Natural gas production has similarly skyrocketed, and owing to a newfound surplus, the United States is on the verge of becoming a net exporter of natural gas for the first time in its history.
 For many, this record-setting pace of oil and gas production is no cause for celebration because it reflects a continued reliance on Earth-warming fossil fuels, when there are cleaner, carbon-free alternatives to light our homes, power our industries, and fuel our automobiles.
 Nevertheless, fracking has made oil and gas plentiful and cheap, making these energy resources hard to resist, even if infrastructural and political impediments to a transition to renewable energy were removed.
 Like it or not, we may be stuck with oil and gas — and the technologies that produce them — for the foreseeable future.